apache/drill/_docs/query-data/030-querying-hbase.md

 1. Connect the data source to Drill using the [HBase storage plugin]({{site.baseurl}}/docs/hbase-storage-plugin/).

-    `USE HBase;`
+    `USE hbase;`

 2. Determine the encoding of the HBase data you want to query.
 Ask the person in charge of creating the data.
-3. Based on the encoding type of the data, use the ["CONVERT_TO and CONVERT_FROM data types"]({{ site.baseurl }}/docs/supported-data-types/#convert_to-and-convert_from-data-types) to convert HBase binary representations to an SQL type as you query the data.
+3. Based on the encoding type of the data, use the ["CONVERT_TO and CONVERT_FROM data types"]({{ site.baseurl }}/docs/supported-data-types/#data-types-for-convert_to-and-convert_from-functions) to convert HBase binary representations to an SQL type as you query the data.
     For example, use CONVERT_FROM in your Drill query to convert a big endian-encoded row key to an SQL BIGINT type:

     `SELECT CONVERT_FROM(BYTE_SUBSTR(row_key, 1, 8),'BIGINT_BE’) FROM my_hbase_table;`